 Hope Graham Program

-- Small-group and individualized instruction facilitated by expert teachers in reading, comprehension, spelling, writing, and in some cases math
+- Students receive individualized instruction by expert teachers in decoding, vocabulary, comprehension, spelling, reading fluency, writing, and math

 - A systematic, multi-sensory approach to teaching reading based upon the philosophy of Orton-Gillingham